Linda Crampton has loved music since childhood. She plays the piano and recorder, sings, and listens to classical, folk

 What Are Folk Rock Songs?

-In the 1960s, a style of music known as folk rock became popular in Britain and the United States.
+In the 1960s, a style of music known as folk rock became popular in the United States and Britain.
 It was created by a fusion of elements from traditional folk songs and rock music.
 The results were interesting and variable.
 Acoustic instruments, a combination of acoustic and electronic ones, or only electronic instruments were used.
 Some songs had a rock beat.
 Others more closely resembled the songs of their folk music ancestry.

 The pieces in this article are generally classified as folk rock.
 I enjoyed listening to them as a child and still do today.
 My childhood friends and I called them pop songs.
 Today I realize that they are more similar to folk ones.
 Many have stood the test of time and are still popular.
 They often tell a story or convey a message, like traditional folk songs.
 Some are adaptations of traditional tunes from the past.

 All of the pieces below were performed in the 1960s.
 I've sometimes chosen a video showing the artist or artists performing at a later date due to the better sound quality, however.
 When multiple artists or groups recorded a particular song, I've chosen the cover that I like best.

 "Turn!
 Turn!
 Turn!" was created by Pete Seeger some time in the late 1950s, although it apparently wasn't performed until the early 1960s.
 Seeger is considered to be one of the founders of the folk music revival at that time.
 Most of the lyrics come from the Book of Ecclesiastes in the Bible (Ecclesiastes 3:1-8).

 As a child, I enjoyed this song as recorded by The Byrds.
 Their music was definitely on the rock end of the folk-rock spectrum.
 As an adult, I was unimpressed by the version of their song on YouTube, however.
 During my video exploration I discovered Judy Collins' 1966 rendition.
 I love her voice and her moving cover of the piece.
-The chorus of the song is show below.
+The chorus of the song is shown below.